blmage/duolingo-sound-controls/README.md

 #### Other extensions

-Out of the box, the extension should be compatible with all others: settings that are applied to sounds by other extensions treated in the same way as the original Duo settings.
+The extension should be compatible with all others out of the box: settings that are applied to sounds by other extensions treated in the same way as the original Duo settings.

 ### Limitations